 Outside of research, Gabby is passionate about community building and leadership as well as teaching and mentoring.
 While at Caltech, she has been deeply involved in student leadership and been a TA for three chemistry courses.
 She one day hopes to become a professor, combining these two passions with her love for research.

-In graduate school, Gabby plans on studying chemical biology applied to human health.
+As a Hertz Fellow, Gabby plans on studying chemical biology applied to human health.
 This field will allow her to apply chemical tools to study the underlying biological mechanisms driving human disease.
 She is particularly interested in using chemical biology to study celiac and other autoimmune diseases.